asahi417/SemanticSegmentation/README.md

 [![dep1](https://img.shields.io/badge/Tensorflow-1.3+-blue.svg)](https://www.tensorflow.org/)
 Tensorflow implementation of [DeepLab v3+](http://openaccess.thecvf.com/content_ECCV_2018/papers/Liang-Chieh_Chen_Encoder-Decoder_with_Atrous_ECCV_2018_paper.pdf).
-Although you can find [the official implementation](https://github.com/tensorflow/models/tree/master/research/deeplab) from Google research, it took me lots of time to understand the codes mainly because of intensive usage of high level tensorflow API and complex dependency in between each script.
+Although you can find [the official implementation](https://github.com/tensorflow/models/tree/master/research/deeplab) from Google research, it took a lot of time to understand the codes mainly because of intensive usage of high level tensorflow API and complex dependency in between each script.
-Thus, I decided to re-implement DeepLab v3+ by myself to understand the architecture and see the powerful representation capacity.
+Thus, we decided to re-implement DeepLab v3+ by myself to understand the architecture and see the representation capacity.
-Also I provide minimal configuration by which one can run training on machine with only single GPU, since the original configuration in the paper requires pretty high spec machine with multiple GPUs because of the huge model size.
+Also we provide minimal configuration by which one can run training on machine with only single GPU, since the original configuration in the paper requires pretty high spec machine with multiple GPUs because of the huge model size.
-Some parts of this repository, such as scripts of Xception and ResNet, are directory inherited from the official implementation.
+Some parts of this repository, such as scripts of Xception/ResNet and those pre-trained checkpoints, are directory inherited from the official implementation.

 ## Get started